-I enclose a copy of the Notice of the Minister's Decision to refuse to grant an Aquaculture Licence to: Pat Lydon, Lettergesh West, Renvyle, Co.
-Galway which will be advertised in the "The Connacht Tribune" on 27th September 2019.
+I enclose a copy of the Notice of the Minister's Decision to refuse to grant an Aquaculture Licence to: Kevin Lydon, Cluggam, Maam, Co.
+Galway which will be advertised in the "Connacht Tribune" on 27th September 2019.

-Yours sincerely,

-Ann Mc Carthy
+Ann M. Cathy

-Aquaculture and Foreshore Management Division Department of Agriculture Food and the Marine

-National Seafood Centre
+Ann Mc Carthy Aquaculture and Foreshore Management Division Department of Agriculture Food and the Marine National Seafood Centre Clonakilty, Co Cork Email:ann.mccarthy@agriculture.gov.ie Tel No: 0238859537

-How We Carthy

-Clonakilty, Co Cork

-Email: ann.mccarthy@agriculture.gov.ie

-Tel No: 0238859537